bayfrontmedia/bones/_docs/helpers.md

 **Description:**

-Returns instance from the service container by ID.
+Returns instance from the service container by ID or alias.

 **Parameters:**